Best Linux Laptops Android Central 2021

 Which of the best Linux laptops is right for you?

-Buying a Linux laptop is just like buying any other; you need to find one that fits both what what you need it to do and your price range.
+Buying a Linux laptop is just like buying any other: It's useful to find one that fits both your price range and overall needs.
 That's a bit of a sticking point compared to Windows-powered laptops.

 Chromebooks offer a bit of an in-between.
-ChromeOS is actually a locked down Linux distribution in its own right (as is Android) and Google has enabled Chromebooks using Intel processors to actually run any correctly packaged Linux application in a native container.
-If we had to pick just one, it would be the ASUS Chromebook Flip C434, which is really versatile and would be great for everyone.
-The C434 is also our pick for the best Chromebook, due to the power under the hood and that sweet reversible display.
+ChromeOS is actually a locked-down Linux distribution in its own right (as is Android) and Google has enabled Chromebooks using Intel processors to actually run any correctly packaged Linux application in a native container.
+If we had to pick just one, it would be the Lenovo Chromebook Flex 5, which is really versatile and would be great for everyone.
+The Flex 5 is also our pick for the best Chromebook, due to the power under the hood and that sweet reversible display.

 We may earn a commission for purchases using our links.
 Learn more.